WGLab/biocluster/04 User account administration.md

 Use chage command to see current status of the user account: `chage -l guest`

-Use below to re-enable the user account: `chage -E -1 guest`
+Use this to re-enable the user account: `chage -E -1 guest`.
+Use this to unlock the user account: `usermod -U guest`.

 ### UID and GID